Developer: Ukiyotei Publisher: Acclaim Release: 10/95 Genre: Beat em up

 In Closing

 I really wanted to like Spawn but its numerous issues are simply too much.
 There are far better brawlers to spend your money on rather than trying to navigate this game’s flaws.
-The license deserved better and sadly it gets even worse after this.
+The license deserves better and sadly it gets even worse after this.